 - Hypoallergenic: Has a meaning, but again, has no formal definition.

-Solution: Unfortunately, this is rather misleading, and you need to be aware that while certain words have a legal definition, and you can trust them to mean things that are very specific, but others have no meaning other than what marketers want you to assume.
+Solution: Unfortunately, this is somewhat misleading, and you need to be aware that while certain words have a legal definition, and you can trust them to mean things that are very specific, but others have no meaning other than what marketers want you to assume.
 These are not perfect solutions, but there are non-governmental organizations that can pick up the slack in the area of regulation and consumer protection in some cases.

 Blatant Lies and Deception